SecPriv/CryptoVampire/README.md

 #### `nix build` & `nix run`

-Work as expected.
+Works as expected.

 ## Usage

 **Usability is known to be somewhat poor at the moment**

-To get all the options use `cryptovampire --help`:
+To get all the options use `cryptovampire --help` (or `cargo run -- --help` or `nix run -- --help` depending on you installation method):
 ```
 $ cryptovampire --help
 Usage: cryptovampire [OPTIONS] [FILE]